Career-Nexus/Career-Nexus-Backend/documentation/templates/input.md

 # Profile Completion

-This endpoint retrieves profile completion data.
+This endpoint retrieves the percentage completion of a user's profile along with the completed and incomplete items.

 **Endpoint:**`/user/completion/`